Ma Xiguang: Background

 It is not known when Ma Xiguang was born.
 He was Chu's founder Ma Yin (King Wumu)'s 35th son, and was the full younger brother of his fourth son Ma Xifan, both born of his concubine Lady Chen.
 As Ma Yin, at the time of his death in 930, ordered that his sons succeed each other based on age, Ma Xifan succeeded their older brother Ma Xisheng in 932 upon Ma Xisheng's death.
 During Ma Xifan's reign, Ma Xiguang, who was said to be careful and obedient in his disposition, was particularly beloved by Ma Xifan.

 As of 947, Ma Xiguang carried the titles of deputy military governor of Chu's capital circuit Wu'an (武安, headquartered at Chu's capital Changsha) (with Ma Xifan himself being the military governor (Jiedushi), army commander of the Tiance Headquarters (as Ma Xifan was the Tiance Grand General (天策上將軍)), and military governor of Zhennan Circuit (鎮南, headquartered in modern Nanchang, Jiangxi — an honorary title as Zhennan was then the possession of Chu's northeastern neighbor Southern Tang).
 Ma Xifan had him oversee the headquarters matters.
 When Ma Xifan died suddenly in 947 without designating an heir, his staff members discussed who should be invited to succeed him.
 The officers Zhang Shaodi (張少敵) and Yuan Yougong (袁友恭) argued that Ma Yin's 30th son Ma Xi'e, who was then serving as the military governor of Wuping Circuit (武平, headquartered in modern Changde, Hunan) and acting prefect of Yong Prefecture (永州, in modern Yongzhou, Hunan), and who was the oldest surviving son of Ma Yin's, should be invited to succeed.
 The officers Liu Yantao (劉彥瑫) and Yang Di (楊滌) and the officials Li Honggao (李弘皋) and Deng Yiwen (鄧懿文) wanted to support Ma Xiguang.
 Zhang stated, "Yong Prefecture is older and is strong-willed, and will surely not willingly serve under the Commander.
 If we are to support the Commander, we must think of a careful strategy to control Yong Prefecture such that he will not move against the Commander.
 Otherwise, the state will be endangered."
-The senior official Tuoba Heng (拓拔恆) also stated, "Even though Master 35 governs the matters of the headquarters, Master 30 is older.
+The senior official Tuoba Heng (拓跋恆) also stated, "Even though Master 35 governs the matters of the headquarters, Master 30 is older.
 Master 35 should send an emissary to offer to yield.
 Otherwise, a dispute will surely result."
 However, Liu and his partisans stated, "Today, the governance is in your hands.
 If you refuse what Heaven gives to you and let someone else take it, where will we be in the future?"
 Ma Xiguang, who was weak-willed and not sure what to do, allowed Liu and the others to announce that it was Ma Xifan's will that he succeed to the throne.
 Zhang, knowing that disaster was coming, claimed illness and withdrew from headquarters, as did Tuoba.